Posts for: December, 2014

 What is the reality?

-The Nashville foot doctors at Foot and Ankle Centers, PC don’t want you to worry too much, though.
+The Nashville foot doctors at Foot & Ankle Specialists of Nashville don’t want you to worry too much, though.
 Unless you’re around nail polish fumes for extended periods of time, your risks aren't terribly high.
 Since the study was published, many of the companies, largely lesser-known names, have said they’ve removed these chemicals from their products, while others simply no longer state that their polishes are free of these materials.

 However, with major brands such as OPI, the some most serious risks are irritation to the eyes, lungs and skin.
 As any frequent polisher knows, these are traditionally mild and go away quickly.Nail polish is, overall, a relatively safe product.
 As with any chemical, it must be used with caution in order to avoid any possible negative effects.
 Research a brand to make sure it doesn’t use any harmful materials

 When getting your manicure in Nashville, choose wisely.
 The specialists at Foot & Ankle Specialists of Nashville and The Nail Spa at FAC want to ensure you are in good health from head to painted toes.